 Open the full Ask Rio Times →

-In the first four months of this year, the three nations of the Northern Triangle took in more than fifteen and a half billion dollars, according to figures from the International Organization for Migration.
+In the first four months of this year, the three nations of the Northern Triangle took in more than $15.5 billion, according to the International Organization for Migration.
 That was almost eleven percent more than the same stretch of last year.

 Why Central America remittances keep climbing